HuynhDuyPhuc201/trello-fe/README.md

 # Trello Clone

-A full-stack Trello clone built with modern web technologies, featuring real-time collaboration, drag-and-drop functionality, and a responsive design.
+A frontend application that replicates core features of Trello using modern web technologies.
+Includes drag-and-drop, real-time UI updates, and a beautiful responsive design.

 ## 🚀 Features